MorganBergen/theory-of-computation/README.md

 - Finite Automata and Regular Expressions
 - Algebraic Laws of Regular Expressions

-3. Regular Languages
-    1. The Pumping Lemma
+- The Pumping Lemma
-    2. Closure Properties of Regular Languages
+- Closure Properties of Regular Languages

 3. Context-Free Grammars
-    1. Definition
+- Definition
-    2. Parse Trees
+- Parse Trees
-    3. Ambiguity in Grammars and Languages
+- Ambiguity in Grammars and Languages

 4. Pushdown Automata
-    1. Definition
+- Definition
-    2. Languages of PDA
+- Languages of PDA

 5. Context-Free Languages
-    1. Equivalence of PDAs and CFGs
+Equivalence of PDAs and CFGs
     2. Chomsky Normal Form for Context-Free Grammars
     3. Closure Properties of Context-Free Languages
     4. Decision Problems for CFLs